-Attaching the Adapter and Filters
+Attaching the Adapter and Filters to the Lens Port

 Once you have it on, there's a small screw that locks on by using pressure.
 A small screwdriver is provided in the kit for this, but any flat-bladed jewelers screwdriver will work.
 I found that the fit was tight without using the locking screw, but it makes the attachment more secure.

-One you have the adapter mounted, the filters screw onto it using a regular filter thread.
+Once you have the adapter mounted, the filters screw onto it using a regular filter thread.

 The adapter is small enough that you can leave the adapter on full-time.
 It blocks the front LCD a little, but not much.
 And it makes it a little harder to get a grip on the top locking clasp of the case when it's in the locked position.

 A polarizer filter helps reduce glare.
 They can deepen the blues of a blue sky, intensify the color of water, and add detail to snow, sand, or ice.
 I have more on polarizer filters here.

 The polarizer that comes in this kit is a circular polarizer.
 In terms of image quality, that's a good thing.
 A circular polarizer is better than a static single film polarizer that many other GoPro filters are because you have control over the angle of the polarizing effect in relation to the light.
 To get the polarizing effect, you rotate the outer layer against the inner layer.